 Counterfeit Pill Made With Fentanyl Killed Young Father-To-Be

-Before he died of a fentanyl overdose on February 15, 2015, 23-year-old Joe Patterson had a lot to look forward to.
+Before he died of a fentanyl poisoning on February 15, 2015, 23-year-old Joe Patterson had a lot to look forward to.

 The Georgia resident had been working for Sherwin Williams while he pursued a degree in exercise science.
 He wanted to be a personal trainer–ideal because he was truly committed to physical fitness.
 He was expecting a baby in April 2015, and he was preparing to be a devoted father.
 He had even picked out his son’s name: Gabriel.

 Instead, in February, everything went wrong.